 Depending on the patient’s specific needs, the time of treatment can vary widely.
 Patients can expect to make multiple visits to the office to get all the needed work accomplished.
-Before any procedure, Dr. Gore will thoroughly examine the patient to see what issues or conditions are present.
+Before any procedure, Dr. Gore and Dr. Sebree will thoroughly examine the patient to see what issues or conditions are present.
 Detailed x-rays will be taken to get a better picture of the oral cavity.
-From there, Dr. Gore and the patient will discuss options, goals, and realistic outcomes.
+From there, Dr. Gore and Dr. Sebree will discuss the patients options, goals, and realistic outcomes.

 It’s important to follow post-procedure instructions carefully to allow for maximum healing and long-term results.
 Depending on the type of work performed, you may be prescribed medication, which your doctor will give you explicit instructions on how to take.
 You may need to avoid certain foods and drinks for a while after reconstruction.
 A follow-up appointment is usually scheduled a week afterwards, so it’s important to keep this appointment and any others that your dentist might schedule.